ibm-cloud-docs/direct-link/vrf-conversion-dl.md

 Many {{site.data.keyword.cloud}} customers currently operate with a shared tenancy model on the {{site.data.keyword.cloud_notm}} network.
 During conversion, your shared tenancy is converted to use a _Customer VRF_, most commonly with a new Direct Link on Classic subscription.
 {:shortdesc}

+A _Customer VRF_ refers to multiple isolation network connectivity.
+For more information, see [Virtual routing and forwarding on IBM Cloud](/docs/direct-link?topic=direct-link-overview-of-virtual-routing-and-forwarding-vrf-on-ibm-cloud).
+{:note]

 ## The conversion process
 {: #process-description}